Where to purchase: From Yesstyle LINK – use my discount code CVQFZA to get some % off your purchase!

 Key Ingredients: Panthenol, Madecassoside – soothe and calm the skin.
 Anti-acne: Lauric Acid / Antioxidant: Madecassoside, Scutellaria Baicalensis Root Extract, Tocopherol / Skin-identical ingredient: Glycerin 10.0% / Soothing: Panthenol, Madecassoside, Scutellaria Baicalensis Root Extract

-Texture: It’s a cream that boarders on a gel the way it spreads on the skin.
+Texture: It’s a cream/gel that spreads very very far.
 It does feel near-watery on the skin.
-Not sticky, unless you apply a lot.
+It can be sticky if you apply too much.
 I think less is more anyway with this because it spreads so well.

 Note: You can see that this is lightweight, but there is a presence of oil.
 This cream isn’t entirely water, it almost has a silicone slip BUT IT DOESN’T FEEL LIKE PURE SILICONE.